AZ-X/AZ-X/README.md

 In addition, an unprivileged Android app could use these vulnerabilities to escalate its privileges and gain access to media data and user conversations

-~~Check Point’s customers remain fully protected against such threats while using Harmony Mobile Security.~~
+~~Check Point's customers remain fully protected against such threats while using Harmony Mobile Security.~~

 > ->This made me smile :-)

 GitLab vs GitHub: Which is right for you?

-- While moving your project from one to the other is very feasible, it’s never a good experience having to move platforms.
+- While moving your project from one to the other is very feasible, it's never a good experience having to move platforms.
 Making the right choice at the right point in time can save you many work hours.
-- There are clear advantages to both, but whether you go with the well Established GitHub or the emerging GitLab, you’re getting a platform that has most, if not all, of your needs, covered.
+- There are clear advantages to both, but whether you go with the well Established GitHub or the emerging GitLab, you're getting a platform that has most, if not all, of your needs, covered.
 Albeit possibly to different degrees and at different price points.

 > ->This made me smile :-)